Explosion sets Elk River townhouse on fire; teenager burned

-Elk River Police and Fire were called on the afternoon of March 22 to 10800 block of 181st Lane Northwest for a townhouse fire.
+Elk River Police and Fire were called at about 1:30 p.m. on March 22 to 10800 block of 181st Lane Northwest for a townhouse fire.

-Neighbors reported there was an explosion and a teenager came running out of the house with serious burns on his body.
-The teen was transported to a hospital.
+A 40 year-old Elk River man who lives nearby reported the fire.

+He told the Star News he heard a loud bang and went to investigate.
+He saw his teenage neighbor come running out of the house in just his shorts saying the house of was on fire.

 Post a comment as